pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 [TiDB-JDBC](https://github.com/pingcap/mysql-connector-j) is a customized Java driver based on MySQL 8.0.29.
 Compiled based on MySQL official version 8.0.29, TiDB-JDBC fixes the bug of multi-parameter and multi-field EOF in the prepare mode in the original JDBC, and adds features such as automatic TiCDC snapshot maintenance and the SM3 authentication plugin.

-Using SM3-based authentication is only supported with the TiDB version of MySQL Connector/J.
+The authentication based on SM3 is only supported in TiDB's TiDB-JDBC.

 If you use Maven, add the following content to the `<dependencies></dependencies>` section in the `pom.xml` file: